HarshitaDPoojary/ChatDB/README.md

 ## Overview

-ChatDB is an interactive ChatGPT-like application designed to assist users in learning how to query data in database systems, including SQL and NoSQL databases.
+ChatDB is designed to assist users in learning how to query data in database systems, for MySQL.
 ChatDB not only suggests sample queries and interprets natural language queries but also executes these queries on database systems and displays the results.
-This unique functionality sets ChatDB apart, making it an invaluable tool for learning and practicing database query techniques.

 ## Key Features